amanCoder110599/SIGNS-classification/README.md

 # SIGNS-classification

-A Deep Learning model to classify SIGNS from fingers to build an algorithm that would facilitate communications from a speech-impaired person to someone who doesn't understand sign language.
+A Deep Learning model for classifying SIGNS of fingers that would facilitate communications from a speech-impaired person to someone who doesn't understand sign language.